-How to format any values such as numbers, strings, arrays, etc. into strings and output in the Anqi CMS template?
+How to format any value such as numbers, strings, arrays, etc. into a string with a specified format in the Anqi CMS template?

 Some formatting standards: